oguzhanyetimoglu/oguzhanyetimoglu.github.io/_pages/about.md

 Over the past few years, I’ve worked on a variety of projects across different teams and company sizes.
 What I’ve learned is that I enjoy clear, focused engineering, and I’m happiest when I’m learning something new while shipping useful things.

-Outside of work, I’m into running, working out, and historical strategy games—Europa Universalis IV is a favorite.
-Whether it’s in code or gameplay, I enjoy breaking down complex systems and finding patterns that make them work better.
+Outside of work, I’m into running and working out.
+Whether it’s in code or daily life, I enjoy breaking down complex systems and finding patterns that make them work better.